 - Use cashew sauce in place of peanut butter to make luscious nut sauces.
 Try substituting it for peanut butter in Coconut-Peanut Sauce or Dressing.

-See more of this site’s helpful food guides.
+See more of this site’s helpful Good Food Guides.